acc-assignment-python-programming-I/sample_code/README.md

 ## Course Requirements

 - **Orientation:** Mandatory.
 Failure to complete will result in being dropped from the class.
+Please do **both** the form and the quiz
 - **Class Progress:** Regular progress is crucial as each concept builds on the previous ones.
 Regularly check grades in Blackboard.
 - **Assignments:** Grades based on concept mastery and practical application.
 Includes exams, exercises, discussions, and programming assignments.
 Lab assignments allow a two-day grace period post-due date with a 20% penalty.
 - **Exams:** Must be taken during assigned dates.
 Online students will use Blackboard from home; classroom students will take exams in class.